openhab/openhab-addons/bundles/org.openhab.binding.kvv/README.md

 # KVV Binding

 Adds support for the public API of Karlsruher Verkehrsverbund (public transport system in Karlsruhe, Germany).
-Enables the user to show the latest departure times for specific street car stops in openHAB.
+It enables the user to show the latest departure times for specific street car stops in openHAB.

 ## Supported Things